buildingSMART/IFC4.3.x-development/docs/properties/i/IsSignalFrameMiniature.md

 IsSignalFrameMiniature
 ======================

-Indicate whether the signal frame is miniature (TRUE) or not (FALSE)
+Indicate whether the signal frame is miniature (TRUE) or not (FALSE).